East Coast Railway Infrastructure Protection Projects ECRIPP

 Next Steps

-The option selection process and design development undertaken to date has led to the development of the Emerging Preferred Option for each Coastal Cell Area and will be the focus of public consultation 1.
+The option selection process and design development that has been undertaken to date has led to the development of the emerging preferred scheme for each Coastal Cell Area that is the focus of Public Consultation 1.

-Once the public consultation process is complete, all feedback and submissions received will be reviewed and assessed as part of the finalisation of the Preferred Option(s) and design development for public consultation 2.
+Once the public consultation process is complete, all feedback and submissions received will be reviewed and assessed as part of the finalisation of the preferred scheme and design development.

 ECRIPP - FAQs